-HST104 U.S. History II
+HST104 U.S. History II from Reconstruction

-from Reconstruction

-Prerequisite: Reading proficiency U.S. History II shows the development of the United States reconstruction to the present.
+U.S. History II shows the development of the United States reconstruction to the present.
 This course is designed to help students understand and function in their society.
 This course does not meet Constitution requirements.
 (F,S,O)

-HST104H Honors U.S. History II
+HST104H Honors U.S. History II from Reconstruction

-from Reconstruction